 Discounts and deals just for Prime Members

-The first Prime Day in 2015 was kind of anticlimactic, but the second Prime Day in 2016 was fantastic (I got my Instant Pot, for one!) — and I have high hopes for 2017.
+The first Prime Day in 2015 was kind of anticlimactic, but the second Prime Day in 2016 was fantastic (I got my Instant Pot, for one!) — and 2017 was not bad at all.
 Definitely worth taking advantage of.

 Subscribe & Save discounts

-If you have been following the subscribe & save deals in the Morning Mashup posts here, you may have noticed that more of the better deals seem now to be reserved for Prime members only.
+If you have been following the subscribe & save deals in the Hot Deals Facebook group, you may have noticed that more of the better deals seem now to be reserved for Prime members only.
 If you are a subscribe & save fan (I am, and get a box almost every month…), the extra savings from Prime-only deals go a long way towards balancing out that monthly cost.

 Amazon branded items just for Prime members